Shakeelkhuhro/Pokedex-App/README.md

 # Pokedex App

-This is a professional-grade Pokedex application built with React.
+This is a Pokedex application built with React.
 It allows users to browse and view information about different Pokemon.
 The app leverages various concepts and libraries to provide a smooth and engaging user experience.

 ## Features